MID-IST-FALL-2018/elastic-math-server/README.md

 ### Correctness unit test

-Finally, we provide a very simple unit test that, after a client has requested all the tasks in `List<ClientTask> tasks`, it waits for all `done` flags to become `true` and checks that the _order_ and _results_.
+We provide a very simple unit test that, after a client has requested all the tasks in `List<ClientTask> tasks`, it waits for all `done` flags to become `true` and checks that the position of the tasks in the list have not changed and the results of each task are correct.

-In order to run the test may use the following command:
+In order to run the test you may use the following command:
 ```bash
 $ mvn test -Dtest=ElasticServerTests
 ```